Tim Paul

 Promote the ethical use of AI: Remind teams of the potential for biassed and inaccurate outputs from AI.
 Encourage them to start with small, low risk pilots and build trust with users.
 Make sure they factor in the environmental and social costs associated with these technologies.

 Show the value of UCD: Demonstrate how iterative, user-centred design can turn a technology into a useful product or service.
-Highlight the more social aspects of our role - the consensus building, engagement and influencing.
-Ensure service teams stay connected to their users, via research.
+Highlight the more social aspects of design practice - the consensus building, engagement and influencing.
+Ensure service teams stay connected to their users via research.

 Adapt your practice: Be ready to become more of a generalist, using AI to support skills gaps you may have.
 Establish constructive ways to work with your new data science and tech colleagues.